-As you read on, also head over to Spotify to listen along with our "Iconic Movie Themes" playlist.
-We've collected these themes (and more!) into a single playlist that you can hum, march, and -- more probably -- match to your workout.
+As you read on, also head over to Spotify and listen along with our "Iconic Movie Themes" playlist.
+We've collected these themes (and more!) into a single playlist that you can hum, march, and match to your workout.
 And, if you want to jam out to more good movie music, check out our list of great Beatles songs that found their way into movies.

 The Avengers (2012) - "The Avengers" by Alan Silvestri